samielsabri/Spotilingo/README.md

 Spotilingo is a web application designed to analyze and visualize the languages used in the songs from a user's Spotify library.
 By leveraging Spotify's and Genius' APIs and advanced natural language processing (NLP), Spotilingo offers users a unique insight into the diversity of languages present in their favorite music.

+For now you can run the app like this: python3.10 -m frameworks_and_drivers.web_app.app

 ## Project Structure

 This project follows the Clean Architecture principles to ensure separation of concerns and scalability.
 Below is an overview of the project structure and the purpose of each directory: